GUT-Aachen/triaxial_test_evaluation_tool/README.md

 ## Additional Hints

- - Matlab has often problems with the timezone set in Oracle MySQL database under windows systems.
+ - Matlab has often problems with the timezone set in Oracle MySQL database under Windows systems.
 CEST (German: MESZ) is unknown for Matlab, which leads to an error.
 Set the timezone manually to e.g. `+02:00`.
  ```mysql
  SET GLOBAL time_zone = '+02:00';
  ```